-Those who are currently jailed in the UK and abroad are in need of better rehabilitation treatment, according to several studies released in recent years.
-The most recent example is from New Zealand, where the National Committee for Addiction Treatment recently released data related to problems at the Mt Eden Correctional Facility.
-Inmates indicated that drugs and alcohol played a major role in their incarceration.
+According to several studies released in recent years, those who are currently jailed in the UK and abroad need better rehabilitation treatment.
+The most recent example is New Zealand, where the National Committee for Addiction Treatment recently released data on problems at the Mt Eden Correctional Facility.
+Inmates indicated that drugs and alcohol played a significant role in their incarceration.
 Historically, inmates in the UK have had similar problems.

 It is, however, worth noting that most prisons are essentially (if not entirely) alcohol-free.
-Smuggling relatively large bottles of alcohol into prison is almost impossible, and brewing it on site leads to unmistakable odours that prison wardens will most likely detect.
+Smuggling relatively large bottles of alcohol into prison is almost impossible, and brewing it on-site leads to unmistakable odours that prison wardens will most likely detect.
 However, illicit drugs can still find their way into prisons.
-Interestingly, a study carried out in December of 2014 found that prisons in the UK were unable to deal with alcohol-related crimes.
-The UK’s leading addiction charity, Addiction, along with the Crime Association, surveyed a range of prisoners across England.
-They found that, while many prisoners did not drink while in prison, most failed to make connections between their alcohol use and their offending behaviour.
+Interestingly, a study in December 2014 found that prisons in the UK could not deal with alcohol-related crimes.
+The UK’s leading addiction charity, Addiction and the Crime Association, surveyed a range of prisoners across England.
+They found that, while many prisoners did not drink in prison, most failed to connect their alcohol use and their offending behaviour.

-If prisons can help to rehabilitate problem drinkers while they are incarcerated, they may be able to curb future offences.
-This could ultimately serve to cut down on future crime rates and reduce the burden on prisons.
+If prisons can help rehabilitate problem drinkers while incarcerated, they may be able to curb future offences.
+This could ultimately cut down on future crime rates and reduce the prison burden.

 Addiction Rehabilitation for Alcoholism